RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 contribution of a single mechanosensitive channel species to cell survival under a hypo-osmotic shock.
 While this procedure could be performed for any species of channel, we chose MscL as it is the most well characterized and one of the most abundant species in *E. coli*.
-To probe the contribution of MscL alone, we generated an *E. coli* strain in which all seven known mechanosensitive channel genes were deleted from the chromosome followed by the integration of an *mscL* gene encoding an MscL super-folder GFP (sfGFP) fusion.
+To probe the contribution of MscL alone, we integrated an *mscL* gene encoding an MscL super-folder GFP (sfGFP) fusion into a strain in which all seven known mechanosensitive channel genes were deleted from the chromosome [@edwards2012] (strain MJF641 generously provided by Samantha Miller and Ian Booth) .
 Chromosomal integration imposes strict control on the gene copy number compared to plasmid borne expression systems, which is important to minimize variation in channel expression across the population and provide conditions more representative of native cell physiology.
-Fluorescent protein fusions have frequently been used to study MscL and have been shown through electrophysiology to function identically to the native MscL protein, allowing us to confidently draw conclusions about the role this channel plays in wild-type cells from our measurements. [@bialecka-fornal2012;
+Fluorescent protein fusions have frequently been used to study MscL and have been shown through electrophysiology to function identically to the native MscL protein, allowing us to confidently draw conclusions about the role this channel plays in wild-type cells from our measurements. [@bialecka-fornal2012; @norman2005].
-@norman2005].

 &nbsp;&nbsp;&nbsp;&nbsp;To modulate the number of MscL channels per cell, we developed a series of mutants which were designed to decrease the expression